mibaratto/projeto-frontendreact/README.md

 # Basic e-commerce

 This is the introductory project to the fundamentals of React.
-Here, we will practice the structure of what we consider the React framework.
-The goal is to have it work like the front-end of an E-Commerce

 - JSX
 - Components